HomeEmail WebhostingThe SMTP Servers - What SMTP Is And How It Works

 Protips and caveats

 Congratulations for making to the end.
 I’m sure your brain must have had some exercise in trying to comprehend the ways of the Email as illustrated in the foregoing explanation.
-Go ahead and use your knowledge in hosting your own email campaigns.
+Go ahead and use your knowledge to host your own email campaigns.

-For assistance to host your own email marketing campaign contact us
+For assistance in hosting your own email marketing campaign, contact us

-If you have been educated by the informatione contained in this write, do well to encourage us here by posting your opinion or questions or comments below.
+If you have been educated by the information contained in this write, do well to encourage us here by posting your opinion questions, or comments below.
 Thanks in anticipation.

 SMTP – How It Works

 I would like to explain with a typical illustration.
-Let’s assume that I want tosend a piece of e-mail.
-My e-mail ID is godwin, and I have my account on aogodwin.com.
-I want to send e-mail to peacealeru@yahoo.com.
+Let’s assume that I want to send a piece of e-mail.
+My e-mail ID is Godwin, and I have an account on aogodwin.com.
+I want to send an e-mail to [email protected].
 I am using a stand-alone e-mail client like Outlook Express.

 1. Outlook Express connects to the SMTP server at mail.aogodwin.com.com using port 25.

-2. Outlook Express has a conversation with the SMTP server, telling the SMTP server the address ofthe sender and the address of the recipient, as well as the body of the message.
+2. Outlook Express converses with the SMTP server, telling the server the sender’s and recipient’s addresses, as well as the message’s body.

-3. The SMTP server takes the “to” address (peacealeru@yahoo.com) and breaks it into two parts: the recipient name (peacealeru) and the domain name (yahoo.com).
-If the “to” address had been another user at aogodwin.com.com, the SMTP server would simply hand the message to the POP3 server for aogodwin.com.com (using a little program called the delivery agent).
-Sincethe recipient is at another domain, SMTP needs to communicate with that domain.
+3. The SMTP server takes the “to” address ([email protected]) and breaks it into two parts: the recipient name (peacealeru) and the domain name (yahoo.com).
+If the “to” address had been another user at aogodwin.com.com, the SMTP server would hand the message to the POP3 server for aogodwin.com.com (using a little program called the delivery agent).
+Since the recipient is at another domain, SMTP must communicate with that domain.

-4. The SMTP server has a conversation with a Domain Name Server, or DNS It says, “Can you giveme the IP address of the SMTP server for yahoo.com?”
-The DNS replies with the one or more IPaddresses for the SMTP server(s) that Yahoo operates.
+4. The SMTP server has a conversation with a Domain Name Server, or DNS.
+It says, “Can you give me the IP address of the SMTP server for yahoo.com?”
+The DNS replies with one or more IP addresses for the SMTP server(s) that Yahoo operates.

-5. The SMTP server at aogodwin.com.com connects with the SMTP server at Yahoo using port25.
-It has the same simple text conversation that my e-mail client had with the SMTP server for aogodwin.com, and gives the message to the Yahoo server.
-The Yahoo server recognizes that the domain name for peacealeru is at Yahoo, so it hands the message to Yahoo’s POP3 server, which puts the message in peacealeru’s mailbox.
+5. The SMTP server at aogodwin.com.com connects with the SMTP server at Yahoo using port 25.
+It has the same simple text conversation that my e-mail client had with the SMTP server for aogodwin.com and gives the message to the Yahoo server.
+The Yahoo server recognizes that the domain name for peacealeru is at Yahoo, so it hands the message to Yahoo’s POP3 server, which puts it in peacealeru’s mailbox.

 HELO – introduce yourself

-EHLO – introduce yourself and request extended mode
+EHLO – introduce yourself and request an extended mode

 MAIL FROM: – specify the sender